smart-data-models/dataModel.Parking/ParkingGroup/doc/spec_ES.md

         type: Property
     refParkingSite:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Parking site to which this zone belongs to.
+      description: Parking site to which this zone belongs to.
 A group cannot be orphan.
 A group cannot have subgroups.
-Reference to an OffStreetParking or to an OnStreetParking'
+Reference to an OffStreetParking or to an OnStreetParking
       x-ngsi:
         type: Relationship
     refParkingSpot: